Many people contact me and ask for investment advice in Asia.

 In comparison with Thailand, Vietnam’s tourism market is fairly new and not as mature.
 Having that said, more and more travelers choose Vietnam when going on a vacation.

 Vietnam is still comparatively cheap, has great food, golf courses and an astonishing shoreline that’s 300 km long.
-The tourism increases steadily and beats previous years, time after time.
-Even Cristiano
+Tourism increases steadily and beats previous years, time after time.

 Popular places include Hoi An, Da Nang, Nha Trang, Ha Long, Phu Quoc, Phan Thiet, and more.